How Security Affects What a Creditor Receives

 Payment of a secured claim is upon the basis of the amount allowed if the creditor surrenders his security, otherwise payment is upon the basis of one of the following: 1.
 If the creditor exhausts his security before receiving payment, unless precluded by other law, upon the amount of the claim allowed less the fair value of the security.

-A.R.S. § 14-3809If the creditor gives up the collateral, they get paid the full allowed amount from the estate.
-If they keep the collateral, the estate only pays the difference between the claim and the collateral's value.
+A.R.S. § 14-3809If the creditor gives up the collateral, they get paid the full allowed amount.
+If they keep the collateral, the estate only pays the difference.
+This means the claim amount is reduced by the collateral's value.

 Determining the Value of Security